sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

   and they will be created here on the host machine.
 - (optional) publish ports 80 and 443 to the host machine so that we can send external web traffic (http and https) to the cluster
-- the `--server-arg` arguments will pass `--no-deploy traefik` to k3s when the cluster is created so that the default Traefik 1.7 ingress controller is not installed
+- the `--server-arg` arguments will pass `--disable traefik` to k3s when the cluster is created so that the default Traefik 1.7 ingress controller is not installed